nyx-space/docs/docs/hifitime/index.md

 --8<-- "includes/time-scale-deviation.html"

+!!! quote
+    Leap seconds pose tricky problems for software writers, and consequently there are concerns that these events put safety-critical systems at risk.
+The correct solution is for designers to base such systems on TAI or some other glitch-free time scale, not UTC, but this option is often overlooked until it is too late.

+    -- "SOFA Time Scales and Calendar Tools", Document version 1.61, section 3.5.1

 Gravity wells distort the spacetime continuum, slowing down the passage of time.
 For instance, a second on Earth is slightly slower than a second in the vacuum between Mars and Jupiter.
 To address these variations, especially in astronomy and astrodynamics, specialized time scales are developed.

 Dynamic Barycentric Time (TDB) is one such time scale.
 It includes corrections to the duration of a second relative to TAI, compensating for the gravitational effects of Earth on time.
 In addition to TDB, there are application-specific time scales tailored to particular systems.
 For example, the Global Positioning System (GPST) and the Galileo time scale (GST) are designed to meet the unique requirements of their respective satellite navigation systems.